theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

 ## See in action

-All code examples are located in this repo:
+The full project is located in this repo: [https://github.com/regisphilibert/monsterspotting-remote.com](https://github.com/regisphilibert/monsterspotting-remote.com).

-It's running Tailwind and PostCSS, so you might need to hit `npm install` before playing!
+Feel free to fork it and play around.
+It's running Tailwind and PostCSS, so you will need to hit `npm install` before playing!

+The API lives at https://monsters-api.netlify.app/

+It bears one end point with a generation parameters

+`https://monsters-api.netlify.app` > All 10 generations of monsters (500 👾)
+`https://monsters-api.netlify.app?generations=1` > Just one generation of monsters (50 👾)
+[...]
+`https://monsters-api.netlify.app?generations=9` > Nine generations of monsters (450 👾)